OpenModelica/OpenModelica/doc/UsersGuide/source/porting.rst

   end M;

 where conditional components are only used in connect equations.
-The following patterns instead are not legal, because those components are also used in other equations; the fact that those equations are conditional is irrelevant:
+The following patterns instead are not legal:

 .. code-block:: modelica